5cover/argc/README.md

 # argc

 argc - print the number of arguments passed.
-That's it.
+That's it. ~~Seriously, why doesn't this already exist?~~

 ## Synopsis